michaelloudermilk/ml/Register-Devices-to-UNMS.md

 ![Step5](https://github.com/Ubiquiti-App/UNMS/blob/master/doc/register/step5.png)
 * Authorize your device in UNMS.

-_Note: We are working on a simpler registration process with the U Mobile application and we will add support for the discovery service._
+_Note: We are working on a simpler registration process with the U Mobile application, and we will add support for the discovery service._